Hill: Beinn Tharsuinn

 One hour before sunrise:

 The pre-sunrise colours were spectacular this morning.
-I particularly liked the view towards the Cairngorms.
+I particularly enjoyed the view towards the Cairngorms.

 Cairngorms zoom: